 - Address delays directly and quickly.
 Walker notes that discussing any delays or changes to the calendar in an open setting — say, a weekly team meeting — encourages transparency and allows group problem solving to work wonders.
 “This also communicates that you're all in it together: When great projects are finished on time, everyone wins,” he says.

 - Use comments.
 Avoid sending emails to document changes to tasks, Valdellon says.
 Instead, consider leaving comments on the tasks.
 This keeps a record of all communication about the task while also ensuring visibility and transparency.
+That way, your calendar will be made with the best possible information available.

 The best way to make a calendar: the final secret